gjwdyk/CF-Asymmetric-Route/README.md

 VyOS Update :

-VyOS is NOT capable to support Cloud-Init through User-Data form, as referred on the below highlighted respond to a customer feedback on VyOS product page on AWS.
+VyOS is NOT capable to support Cloud-Init through User-Data form, as referred on the below highlighted respond to a customer feedback/review on VyOS product page on AWS.

 ![VyOS Respond](Figures/VyOSCFCloudInitUserDataSupport20200702Marked.png)